rajaabinesh/Node-Javasctipt-IDE-Backend-/README.md

 # Node-JavaScript-IDE(Backend)

-### Given Assignment Task:
+### Given Task:

 * Create an API to accept incoming request from front end containing code
 * Handle XSS attacks
 * Validate the incoming request

 ## Description
-  Developing Node application for storing the data by an incoming request from front end containing code.
-    MySQL database using for storing the data.
+I have developed a back-end application using Node.js for storing the data on an incoming request from a front-end application   containing code.
+MySQL database is used for storing the data.

-## Prerequisite :
+## Prerequisites :
 ### NPM
      npm v5.5.1
      node v8.9.1